marvinpinto-archive/puppetconf/puppetconf_2014.md

 ##### Location
 Salon 13-15 (Lower B2)

+##### About
+As Infrastructure as Code gets more widely adopted and more heavily automated, the need for tests is on the rise.
+It has now become a common practice to ship Puppet modules with unit and functional tests.
+The Puppet-spec and Mspectator projects aim to validate Puppet catalogs and test your fleet on the fly, using the serverspec library.

 ### 5:10pm - Managing the File and Exposing the API - Christopher Webber, Chef Software